 What are the key components of an AI agent?

-Let's break down the steps of an LLM-powered software Agent.
+Let's break down the steps of an LLM-powered software agent.

 A simplified diagram of an AI agent, adapted from: Artificial Intelligence: A Modern Approach, 4th Global ed.